grantwinney/pinboard-bookmarks-to-chrome/README.md

 ![](https://raw.githubusercontent.com/wiki/grantwinney/pinboard-bookmarks-to-chrome/images/enter_your_api_token_empty.png)

 [Find your API Token](https://pinboard.in/settings/password) and copy it into the box.
 Press the "refresh" button to validate it.
-If it's correct, you should see a green checkmark and then all your available tags should be loaded automatically.
+If it's correct, you'll see a green checkmark and then your available tags should load automatically.

 ![](https://raw.githubusercontent.com/wiki/grantwinney/pinboard-bookmarks-to-chrome/images/enter_your_api_token_valid_2.png)

 ## Selecting Tags
 Select the tags you want to generate bookmarks for.
 When you click a tag on the right, you'll see it appear in the treeview list on the left.
 Drag items around in the treeview to reorder them.
-Right-click on the treeview to create folders and perform other actions.
-Some actions won't always be available, like renaming a folder when you've right-clicked on a tag.
+Right-click on the treeview to create folders and perform other actions. _(Some actions won't always be available, like renaming a folder when you've right-clicked on a tag.)_

 ## Options
 Click on the gear icon in the upper-right corner to view the available options.